nuclear-treestump/pylock-dependency-lockfile/FAQ.md

 ## Can the name change?

-Yes, the name "PyLock Dependency Manager" is temporary and could change in the future if the need arises.
+Yes, the name "PyLock Dependency Manager" is temporary and could change in the future if the need arises (such as in the case of conflict with an existing tool or package.)

+## Will there be a Python module version of PyLock Dependency Manager?

+Yes, there are plans to create a Python module version of the PyLock Dependency Manager.
+This will allow developers to directly integrate its functionality within their own Python scripts or applications, providing a programmatic way to manage or check dependencies as part of their code execution.
+This could be particularly useful for large applications that use multiple scripts, each with their own set of dependencies.